Thursday, November 12, 2009

 A good combination of these elements provides the correct nutrition that the body requires.

+Positive attitude.
 It is essential to keep stress low.
 These keeps the immune system in good condition which produces as a consequence, good health.
 Stress, on the other hand, tenses neck and back muscles which causes some vertebras in the spinal column to move and dislocate provoking a series of disorders.

 Spinal Column.
 Keeping the spinal column in good condition is important to optimum health.
 Correct posture, sleeping on a good mattress, and keeping stress low, plus correct nutrition are required factors for maintaining the skeletal system in good health.